benhoyt/benhoyt.github.com/writings/the-small-web-is-beautiful.md

 How do you create small programs?
 I think the main thing is that you have to *care about size*, and most of us don't think we have time for that.
 Apart from embedded development, there's an entire programming subculture called the [demoscene](https://en.wikipedia.org/wiki/Demoscene) that cares about this.
 They have competitions for the smallest 4KB demos: who can pack the most graphical punch into 4096 bytes of executable.
 That's smaller than most favicons! ([Elevated](https://www.youtube.com/watch?v=jB0vBmiTr6o) and [cdak](https://www.youtube.com/watch?v=RCh3Q08HMfs) are two of the highest-rated 4K demos.)
 Many demosceners go on to become game developers.

 It's not just about executable size ... when you're developing your next command line tool, if you use Go or Rust or even C, your program will be much faster, smaller, and use less memory than a Python or Java equivalent.
 And easier to install.
 If you don't understand why, please do learn.
-(It's out of scope for this article, but to summarize: Go, Rust, and C compile to ready-to-execute machine code, don't carry around a virtual machine, and don't have 16 bytes of overhead for even tiny objects like integers.)
+(It's out of scope for this essay, but to summarize: Go, Rust, and C compile to ready-to-execute machine code, don't carry around a virtual machine, and don't have 16 bytes of overhead for even tiny objects like integers.)

 But why not apply some of the same principles to web development?
 In the web world, I think the main trick is to be careful what dependencies you include, and also what dependencies *they* pull in.
 In short, know `node_modules` -- or maybe better, *no* `node_modules`.
 More about this [below](#fewer-dependencies).